Home

 Program Agreement

-A vendor who provides a virtualization solution must first sign the Server Virtualization Validation Program agreement.
-In the agreement the vendors agrees to be or become a member of TSANet Mission Critical community, run, submit and pass the validation suite and continue to follow the requirements of the program (particularly in terms of updates and the support they provide customers).
+A vendor who provides a virtualization solution must also sign the Server Virtualization Validation Program agreement.
+In the agreement the vendors agrees to run, submit and pass the validation suite and continue to follow the requirements of the program (particularly in terms of updates and the support they provide customers).

 An agreement is necessary to provide customers who buy third-party solutions with the expectation that they will receive on-going access to support for Windows and the virtualization software.
 The agreement commits the virtualization vendor to continuing testing of their solutions as they release new versions of their machine virtualization software, as well as when Microsoft makes new releases.